 - Apply datum feature modifiers where appropriate based on analyzing the requirements.

 - Specify datum reference frames properly to represent the part’s functional requirements, including the use and interpretation of datum shift where appropriate.

-- Apply geometric tolerancing to control features and ensure mating requirements are met.
+- Apply Advanced Geometric Dimensioning & Tolerancing to control features and ensure mating requirements are met.

 - Combine the effects of different types of variation using the concept of boundaries, calculate boundary sizes and use boundaries properly in stack-up analysis.

 - Specify tolerances to ensure multiple mating part relationships between constrained features.

 - Perform tolerance stack-up analysis to assign critical tolerances.

 - Apply geometric controls and symbols properly to suit the functional requirements.

 - Calculate linear, axial and orientation stack-ups using parts toleranced with either numeric or geometric tolerancing